Frogging-Family/linux-tkg/linux-tkg/README.md

 ## Nvidia prop drivers need to be patched (https://github.com/Frogging-Family/nvidia-all can do that automatically for you)

-Custom Linux kernels with specific CPU schedulers related patchsets selector (CFS is an option for every kernel) (5.9.y (Project C / PDS & BMQ, MuQSS), 5.8.y (Undead PDS, Project C / PDS & BMQ), 5.7.y (MuQSS, PDS, Project C / BMQ), 5.4.y (MuQSS, PDS, BMQ)) with added tweaks for a nice interactivity/performance balance, aiming for the best gaming experience.
+Custom Linux kernels with specific CPU schedulers related patchsets selector (CFS is an option for every kernel)
+- 5.9.y (Project C / PDS & BMQ, MuQSS)
+- 5.8.y (Undead PDS, Project C / PDS & BMQ)
+- 5.7.y (MuQSS, PDS, Project C / BMQ)
+- 5.4.y (MuQSS, PDS, BMQ)) with added tweaks for a nice interactivity/performance balance, aiming for the best gaming experience.

 MuQSS : http://ck-hack.blogspot.com/